CarlosZiegler/stuff-to-read/README.md

 ## List of topics

-This is a list of interesting topic that I was researched
+This is a list of interesting topic that I was researched.

 <table>
   <thead>